 The coffee’s from Vivid Coffee Roasters in Vermont, with a single option on espresso, batch brew and flash brew (a pour-over over ice, akin to a Japanese iced coffee).
 The coffee changes every six months, Little Woodfords working with Vivid to select the particular bean/blend.
 There’s also tea, hot cocoa and several latte-based specials.
 If you’re hungry, there’s a small breakfast menu, with various toppings on bagels/biscuits, complete with gluten-free options.

 July 2020: following the landlord doubling the rent at Little Woodford’s original location, it has relocated to downtown Portland on Congress Street.
-Hopefully I will have a full update just as soon as I am able to visit Portland again!
+You can see what I made of it when Amanda and I visited on my return to Portland in November 2021.

 You can read more of my thoughts after the gallery.